dospuntocero/CustomerQuestions/README.md

 ## Usage ##

-With this module you get a simple Contact form tied to a dashboard that shows you the latest unanswered questions on your site, you can check the questions and even answer them directly from the cms without using your email program.
+With this module you get a simple Contact form tied to a dashboard that shows you the latest unanswered questions on your site, you can check the questions and even answer them directly from the cms without using your email program, you just write your answer in the module and it will send a branded email to your customer.

 You also have a nice admin to review all the questions other clients have asked historically.

 I hope you enjoy it.
 [Like us in facebook for more exiting modules!](https://www.facebook.com/dospuntocero.cl)